Kevin Ingram (arena football)

 Kevin C. Ingram (born June 19, 1977) is an American former professional football player, who played in the Arena Football League (AFL) as a wide receiver/defensive back for the Los Angeles Avengers.

-High school career
+Early life

 At Harry S. Truman High School in Levittown, Pennsylvania, Ingram was a two-time All-League performer as both a wide receiver and defensive back in football.
 Ingram also earned All-League honors twice in basketball and once in baseball.
 Ingram has been inducted into the Harry S. Truman Hall of Fame.

 College career

 A two-time (1998–99) Associated Press "Little" All-America selection at West Chester (Pa.)
 University, Ingram holds the all-time school records for catches (235) and receiving yards (3,159).
 He is also second all-time in touchdown receptions (45) and points scored (278), and fifth in all-purpose yardage (3,507) for the Golden Rams.
 In 1999, Ingram was chosen as the PSAC East Player of the Year after making 82 catches for 1,050 yards and 16 touchdowns.
 Ingram holds an NCAA record for yards in a game with 401 yards on 13 catches.